nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
 2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. Should allow a user with above average typing speed for regular English text (i.e. not code, not system admin commands) to accomplish tasks faster using commands than using the mouse.
 4. Should include well-written guides for users and developers
 5. Should follow OOP principles
 6. Should come with automated tests
+7. Should handle exceptions gracefully
+8. Should not require any other external software to work
+9. Should be open source
+10. Should be easily extented by another developer
+11. Should be easily maintained by another developer
+12. Should contain sufficient documentation for any developer to take over the development
+13. Should only use open-source, free-to-use external libraries

 ## Appendix B : Glossary